piroor/treestyletab/webextensions/_locales/README.md

 ## Translation on a web service

-The [Web Extension Translator](https://lusito.github.io/web-ext-translator/) helps you.
+The [Web Extension Translator](https://lusito.github.io/web-ext-translator/) will help your translation.
 Steps:

 1. Click the "Load from GitHub" button (an octcat icon).
 2. Input an URL `https://github.com/piroor/treestyletab` in to the field and click the "OK" button.